JayantDevkar/Quiz-App/README.md

 - App doesn't have user authentication or sessions/cookies (so if you refresh the user is gone!)
 - No way for users to suggest questions or answers.
 - Not showing stats like : how many people choose the same options as user and other cool metrics.
-- I could have used know FE framework and made the app look more fancy.
+- I could have used known FE framework and made the app look more fancy.

 ## Backend
 https://github.com/JayantDevkar/svelte-app-backend